 9. For your title, always use your most current job OR that you’re a student and add your major:

 For me, I have my current job position listed as my title.
 It’s a really important position with a very amazing company and I want to display that.
 To update on this, when I was looking for an internship my last semester on campus, I changed it to the title of my major!
 I had it as “Fashion Merchandising/Apparel Design at Georgia Southern University.”
 This is a good tip to use because it’s the first thing a recruiter will see!

 When it comes to your bio, if you’re looking for an internship, put that!
 If you’re seeking a full-time position, put that!
 If you have experience in a certain field that will help you in your job search, PUT THAT.
 Whatever you do, just make sure that it sounds professional and concise.
 Start with what your major is, what type of position you’re looking for, and end it by speaking to what experience/skills you have!

 As you can see, in mine I stated my current year in school, my major, my experience, as well as skills I have gained from classes and blogging.
 These few sentences help jobs to immediately know your essence and level of skill!
 Mine was pretty established at that point, but always make sure to update it with any new experiences you’re able to gain in the industry or by yourself.

 10. Make sure to list your skills:

 Well I hope this post showed you my How to Get the Most Out Of LinkedIn (10 Easy Steps!)!
-I only found out about LinkedIn a few years ago and only started seriously pursuing it as a method of job hunting about one year ago.
-If you’d like to look at my page or sign up, use the (link) here!
-If you already have one, connect with me!
+These are all of my LinkedIn tips for 2020 and they should be just the thing you need to get a job.
+I only found out about LinkedIn a few years ago and only started seriously pursuing it as a method of job hunting about two years ago.